windy32/algts/doc/tutorial/getting-started.rst

 In a standard environment, you should get two linux hosts, one for clients and one for servers, and a gateway whose QoS settings shall be tested (it is assumed that the algts is built in the client host).
-The gateway can be either a transparent x86 host, or a commercial blackbox router.
+The gateway can be either a transparent x86 Linux router, or a commercial blackbox router.

 .. image:: images/env_std.jpg
    :scale: 60 %